Guide to: Waterways Licences

 https://www.broads-authority.gov.uk/.../owning-a-boat/tolls

-Each of these links have areas where you can check to see which one covers where you are paddling.
-They all put money back into the sport, activity and upkeep of the areas they cover.
 Some areas like the River Cam through Cambridge City Centre require your license number to be displayed and visible from the River bank, so please investigate these oddities.

 Feel free to let us know about anything I have missed.